 For the main mode, we found a similar attack when doing some minor additional work.
 For that, the attacker needs to waits until a peer A (initiator) tries to connect to another peer B (responder).
 Then, the attacker acts as a man-in-the middle and behaves like the peer B would, but does not forward the packets to B.

 From the picture above it should be clear that an attacker who acts as B can compute (gxy) and receives the necessary public values session ID, nI, nR.
 However, the attacker does not know the PSK.
-In order to mount a dictionary attack against this value, he uses the nonces, and computes a candidate for for every entry in the dictionary.
+In order to mount a dictionary attack against this value, he uses the nonces, and computes a candidate for k for every entry in the dictionary.
 It is necessary to make a key derivation for every k with the values of the session identifiers and shared Diffie-Hellmann secret the possible keys ka, kd and ke.
 Then, the attacker uses ke in order to decrypt the encrypted part of message 5.
 Due to IDI often being an IP address plus some additional data of the initiator, the attacker can easily determine if the correct PSK has been found.

 Who is affected?